dragonflydb/documentation/docs/getting-started/docker.md

 # Install with Docker

-Starting with `docker run` is the simplest way to get up and running with DragonflyDB.
+Starting with `docker run` is the simplest way to get up and running with Dragonfly.

 If you do not have docker on your machine, [Install Docker](https://docs.docker.com/get-docker/) before continuing.